The best hotels in Cornwall

 September and October are the sweet spot.
 Prices drop around 25-35% from the August peak, the coast path is clear, and you'll get a dinner reservation without a week's notice.
 Hotels like The Old Quay House in Fowey often have last-minute deals in late October when the season officially winds down.

-Cornwall's best neighborhoods
+Cornwall's best hotel regions

 Cornwall is a long, thin peninsula and where you base yourself changes everything.
 Start with the north coast if you want big surf beaches; head south for sheltered estuaries, sailing towns, and the best restaurants.